ApiLogicServer/Docs/docs/Sample-AI.md

     Creating an API and an admin app using a framework takes too long, and is far too complex.
 AI and automation can create systems in minutes rather than weeks or months, dramatically simpler, and fully customizable with tools and approaches you already know.

-    In this tutorial, we'll show how to create a complete system using VS Code, Copilot, and API Logic Server (open source).
+    In this demo, we'll show how to create a complete system using VS Code, Copilot, and API Logic Server (open source).
 We'll then add business logic with rules, and use Python to add a custom endpoint and Kafka integration.

 # Overview